 It’s a matter of how you define boring.

 Surveys regularly show that customers are rarely inspired by the service financial institutions provide.
-Today’s wired customers are simply not interested in boring banking.
+Today’s wired customers are not interested in the latter version of boring banking.
 They want differentiation, personality, relevancy, engagement, educational experiences and even, dare we say, fun.
 They want faster, easier, and more accessible banking.

 In the Engagement Economy, banks must think about new ways to engage customers in meaningful ways, simplify complexity for them and make sure they walk away having learned or received something of value.
 This goes for students, senior citizens, middle-aged families, single parents and all other residents within banks’ communities.

 Taking advantage of new technology, innovative banks are already delivering faster and easier engagement in compliance with standard regulations.
 Why?

 - First, time to market and build costs have decreased dramatically thanks to advances in cloud-based services and technology.